omnilingo/omnilingo/README.md

 The sentences are ranked according to difficulty, and you can choose a level from 1 to 10 where 1 is the easiest and 10 is the hardest.

+The project aims to not require any knowledge of a meta language in order to start learning.

 # Tasks